Nordwestdeutscher Rundfunk: Reichssender Hamburg

 From 1934 the north German station operated, under the name of Reichssender Hamburg, as an integral part of the national broadcasting organization RRG – now controlled by Joseph Goebbels's Reich Ministry of Public Enlightenment and Propaganda and known from 1 January 1939 as Großdeutscher Rundfunk.

 Externally, the Reichssender Hamburg transmitted propaganda material to listeners overseas – in particular to those living in the British Isles – and, during World War II, broadcast regular programming aimed at sapping the morale of the civilian population of the United Kingdom.
 Its most famous wartime broadcaster in English was William Joyce (popularly known, from his accent and speaking-manner, as "Lord Haw-Haw").

 The Reichssender Hamburg was the last short-wave station to remain on the air in wartime Germany.
 Its substation in Flensburg, known as the Reichssender Flensburg, broadcast the last announcements from the headquarters of the German army, OKW, over local cable radio and announced the death of Adolf Hitler to the German people on 1 May 1945.

 Post-war

 All radio broadcasting ceased at the end of World War II and implementation of the Allied occupation of Germany.

 In the British Zone of occupation, the military authorities quickly established a station known as "Radio Hamburg" to provide information to the population of the area.
 On 4 May 1945, transmission started with the announcement: "This is Radio Hamburg, a station of the Allied Military Government".
 The British Control Commission appointed Hugh Carleton Greene, on secondment from the BBC, to manage the creation of public service broadcasting in their Zone.
 On 22 September 1945, Radio Hamburg became Nordwestdeutscher Rundfunk (NWDR), the single broadcasting organisation of the British Zone.
 The army unit allocated to run the station was part of REME Royal Electrical and Mechanical Engineers and its commander was Lt Col Paul Archibald Findlay.

+Infiltration by the secret service

+The forerunner organization of the Federal Intelligence Service, the Gehlen Organization, infiltrated several agents into the NWDR during the Cold War in order to keep alleged enemies of the state in the station under control.
+One of these agents was August Hoppe, editor from 1948 and later deputy editor-in-chief.
+According to documents from the BND archive, the NWDR was classified as a "threat to the development of a healthy Western democracy" at the time.
+Half of the top management is very open to Moscow, especially the general director Adolf Grimme and the reporter Peter von Zahn.